GAC Group: Guangzhou Isuzu

-Guangzhou Isuzu Bus Co., Ltd. was a coach manufacturing joint venture between GAC (51%), Isuzu Motors (33.67%) and Isuzu (China) Investment Co., Ltd. (15.33%) that was established on 6 March 2000.
+Guangzhou Isuzu Bus Co., Ltd. was a coach manufacturing joint venture between GAC (51%), Isuzu (33.67%) and Isuzu (China) Investment Co., Ltd. (15.33%) that was established on 6 March 2000.
 Isuzu light trucks and buses were also built by Guangzhou Yangcheng Automobile (羊城汽车), a joint venture with Hong Kong China Lounge Logistics.
 Their light trucks are based on the Isuzu Elf and are marketed under the "YCACO" brand.
 Yangcheng's various bus building operations were merged with Guangzhou Isuzu Bus and Denway into the Guangzhou Bus Co., Ltd. in September 2008.
 At the same time, Guangzhou Yangcheng's truck making arm was merged into Guangzhou Hino.

 Guangzhou Peugeot

 One of the first Sino-western joint venture auto-making companies, Guangzhou Peugeot Automobile Co.
 Ltd. was a joint venture set up by PSA Peugeot Citroën and the Guangzhou Municipal government between 1985 and 1997.
 Over its eleven-year lifespan, the company produced about 100,000 cars.

 Sales began in 1989 mainly as automobiles for government officials and taxis.
 Its model line comprised the Peugeot 505 and 504.